MacBook Air (2018) full review

 You can only set up Apple Pay for one user on the Mac, even if you have multiple users.
 We find it slightly frustrating that we have to add our details to Apple Pay on each device we own, but there is a reason why you need to do that - Apple doesn’t hold your actual account information anywhere, instead it creates a Device Account Number, and when you use Apple Pay it uses that Device Account Number instead of providing your card number.
 You can see your transaction information in System Preferences > Transactions.

-The other addition is Apple’s T2 chip that also appears in the MacBook Pro and iMac Pro.
-The T2 is an Apple made processor that looks after security features as well as powering Hey Siri so that it’s always listening.
+Another addition is Apple’s T2 chip that also appears in the MacBook Pro and iMac Pro.
+The T2 is an Apple made processor that looks after Touch ID and security features, as well as powering Siri so that it’s always listening.
 (On Macs without the T2 chip you trigger Siri by pressing and holding Command and Space together.)

 What can you actually use Hey Siri for?
 You can ask “Hey Siri read [name’s] last message to me” and it will and ask you if you’d like to reply.
 "Hey Siri open Pages".
 "Hey Siri change the wallpaper".
 It's still rather limited though.
-There are a few things you can ask Siri on your Mac in this article.
+Here are things you can ask Siri on your Mac.

 Keyboard & Track Pad